Clafou/support.print/_posts/2019-03-06-known-bugs.md

 title: Known Bugs
 categories: [Troubleshooting]
 ---
+### Version 1.8.7

+No known bug.
+Please let me know if you find one!

 ### Version 1.8.6

-Some users have reported that when they try to print a page containing multiple images, some of these images do not get printed.
-This appears to only affect Selphy printers.
-An update will be ready soon to fix this bug.
-Until then there is a workaround that you can use when printing multiple images if you are affected: [export as PDF or JPEG and print from there](https://support.printtosize.com/printing-outside-the-app/).
+In some circumstances, printing a page with multiple images produces an imcomplete print where some images are missing.
+This appears to only affect Selphy printers and iOS 14 and later.
+Please install the 1.8.7 update which includes a fix for this issue.

 ### Existing users who upgraded to iOS 14